Electric vs Gas Mowers: Has Electric Taken Over?

 - More costly to run (unless you need to replace a battery outside the warranty period);

-- Require more maintenance (oil changes, fuel preservative added during off-season, etc.);
+- Require more maintenance (winterizing your lawn mower, oil changes, etc.);

 - Generate carbon emissions.